ericsonga/TeacherCSP/_sources/CSPNameNumbers/ch3_exercises.rst

             #. ``9 % 5 = 4``
             #. ``6 % 6 = 0``
             #. ``2 % 7 = 2``
+            #. error - you can't divide by zero

         .. tab:: Discussion